klaeufer/environmental-monitoring/README.rst

 Final Equipment Setup:
 ======================
-A. Raspberry Pi power supply (5V 1A or higher) with USB connection
+A. Raspberry Pi power supply (5V 1A or higher) with USB connection connected directly to wall socket.
 B. 8GB or greater SD card
 C. USB data cable connecting Raspberry Pi(L) to USB hub(H).
 D. Ethernet port.
 Plug in Ethernet cord from here to modem.
 If using WiFi, leave port empty.
 E. USB data cable connecting Phidgets board(J) to USB hub(H).
-F. Power supply for USB hub (5V 4A for the one in the picture).
+F. Power supply for USB hub (5V 4A for the one in the picture) plugged directly to wall socket.
-G. Power supply for Phidgets board (12V 2A).
+G. Power supply for Phidgets board (12V 2A) plugged directly to wall socket.
 H. USB hub
 I. Phidgets sensors
 J. Phidgets IO board